 Using that same example, perhaps you place a limit order to buy one Bitcoin at $12,000 (at most), and the lowest seller is selling one Bitcoin at $11,000.
 Then your order will be instantly fulfilled.
 You will be removing orders from the exchange’s order book, so you’re considered a market taker.

-Reading Price Graphs
+5. Reading Price Charts

 Depending on whether the candle is green or red, you can tell if the closing price of the timeframe was higher or lower than the opening price.
 If a candle is green, it means that the opening price was lower than the closing price, so the price went up overall during this timeframe.
 On the other hand, if the candle is red, it means that the opening price was higher than the closing price, so the price went down.

-Psychology also creates support and resistance levels.
-For example, until 2017, it seemed expensive to pay $1,000 per Bitcoin.
-So there was a strong resistance level at $1,000.
-But once that level was breached, a new psychological resistance level was created: $10,000.
+Interestingly, both resistance and support levels are usually set around round numbers e.g. 10,000, 15,000 etc. The reason for that is that many inexperienced traders tend to execute buy or sell orders at round price points, thus making them act as strong price barriers.
+Psychology also contributes a lot to support and resistance levels.
+For example, until 2017, it seemed expensive to pay $1,000 per Bitcoin, so there was a strong resistance level at $1,000.
+Once that level was breached, a new psychological resistance level was created: $10,000.

-Common trading mistakes
+6. Common trading mistakes

 Mistake #1 – Risking more than you can afford to lose